 The Virginia Film Office, founded in 1980, has a mission of increasing revenue to the state through the production of filmed product including television shows, feature films, videos, documentaries, and commercials.
-A recent study by the Virginia Commonwealth University Center for Public Policy found that more than 8,000 people in Virginia are involved in this industry, which brought more than $500 million in economic impact to Virginia in 2004.
+A study by Mangum Economics found that Virginia’s combined film, television and new media industry brought a total economic impact of over $647M to the Commonwealth in 2020.

 The Virginia Film Office is committed to increasing film and video production in the Commonwealth with activities that are aimed at attracting out-of-state business while at the same time expanding the existing in-state industry.
 Because of Virginia’s wonderful film locations, supportive public, and experienced Film Office staff, the state was ranked in the top ten best filming locations in the USA by P3/Production Update Magazine.